A fellow Tactical PM reader sent me question on how to best prepare for the PMP certification exam.

 My recommendation is to look at the calendar, set a date and build a study plan to support the testing date.

-I would plan for a 12 week study plan and treat your preparation for the PMP like a class.
+I would plan for a 12 week study plan and treat your PMP Exam Prep like a class.

 You’re going to need a few study materials to get you ready for the exam.
 There are a lot of training options out there and I recommend the following: